turbodark/turbodark-sTest/README.md

 This develop branch is build for my nowtime test.

-After finishing one compelet project,I'll push it to the master branch.
+After finishing one intact project,I'll push it to the master branch.

 This project is mainly as a code repository for me.